 Christ’s Incarnation, Our Reconciliation

-Incarnation is redemption.
+Redemptive incarnation.
 As the model for reconciliation, Kingdom Mission Society takes the incarnation of Christ—His embodiment in human flesh, His life in historical Israel and His actual death, resurrection and ascension into heaven.
 Our work thus embodies a dynamic and living vision of Christian presence and action designed to strengthen unity across all corners of Christian belief.
 Encountering one another in Christian love, modeled on the life of One who is fully God and fully man, ought to embody concrete action taken together.

 Unity is not uniformity.
 We believe the entire body of the church is called to be salt and light, and that by seeking a diverse unity we are enriched by the abundant gifts God has given the various members of the body of Christ.
 KMS’s focus on reconciliation follows closely along ecumenical, racial, and ethnic lines.
 (Click to read KMS’ take on ecumenism and racial unity.)

 What Does Our Work Look Like?

 In the public square we take on timely initiatives that will strengthen a unified Christian witness related to matters of Christian conscience, especially when there is a gap none have yet filled or are equipped to fill, while seeking to bring greater unity in the body.
 (Learn more about our ongoing initiatives.)